-Our named executive officers held outstanding restricted stock units under our form of restricted stock unit agreement (the "Stock Agreement"), and performance share units under our form of performance share unit agreement (the "Performance Agreement") and the Stock Incentive Plan as of December 31, 2021.
+Our named executive officers held outstanding restricted stock units under our form of restricted stock unit agreement (the "Stock Agreement"), and performance share units under our form of performance share unit agreement (the "Performance Agreement") and the Stock Incentive Plan as of December 31, 2022.
 The terms applicable to certain Change in Control vesting scenarios within the outstanding Performance Agreements were amended in 2021 in order to bring their terms more in line with practices at our peer group, and the description below reflects those amendments.
 If a "Change in Control" occurs and the named executive officer has (i) remained continuously employed by us from the date of grant to the date upon which such Change in Control occurs and their employment was terminated by us without Cause or they terminated their employment for Good Reason, in either case within the 24 month period following a Change in Control, (a "Change in Control Termination") or (ii) retired following the date of grant and either performed consulting services for us or refrained from working for one of our competitors or in a similar role for another company (however, directorships at non-competitors are permitted), through the date of the Change in Control, then, (a) the restricted stock units granted to the officer under the Stock Agreement, and related dividends then credited to the officer, will fully vest on the date upon which such Change in Control Termination occurs with respect to clause (i) above or the Change in Control occurs with respect to clause (ii) above, and (b) the performance share units granted to the officer under the Performance Agreement and related dividends credited to the officer will vest based on the greater of 100% and the actual guideline percentage determined by the Compensation Committee as of the date such Change in Control occurs.

-The Performance Agreements governing awards granted in 2021 have a performance period of January 1, 2021 through December 31, 2023, while the Performance Agreements governing awards granted in 2020 have a performance period of January 1, 2020 through December 31, 2022.
-Upon a Change in Control, the Compensation Committee will take into account the performance level achieved for the applicable performance period using a deemed performance periods: (1) the first calendar year of the three-year performance period, (2) the second calendar year of the three-year performance period, (3) the third calendar year of the three-year performance period, and (4) the entirety of the performance period for the full three calendar years.
-Upon a Change in Control, the Compensation Committee will take into account the average of the greater of 100% and the actual performance level achieved with respect to any completed period, and a deemed performance period, of the four performance periods, using the actual guideline percentage for any performance period that has not been completed.
+The Performance Agreements governing awards granted in 2022 have a performance period of January 1, 2022 through December 31, 2024, while the Performance Agreements governing awards granted in 2021 have a performance period of January 1, 2021 through December 31, 2023 and the Performance Agreements governing awards granted in 2020 have a performance period of January 1, 2021 through December 31, 2022.
+Upon a Change in Control, the Compensation Committee will take into account the performance level achieved for the applicable performance period using a deemed performance percentage of the greater of 100% and the actual guideline percentage.
 With respect to all outstanding Performance Agreements, the average performance percentage may be decreased or increased by the Compensation Committee in its discretion in order to reflect any factors the Compensation Committee deems relevant to properly reflect the event.